Lee Min-hyuk (rapper, born 1990)

-Lee Min-hyuk (Korean: 이민혁; born November 29, 1990), commonly known as Minhyuk or Huta, is a South Korean rapper, songwriter, actor, and presenter.
+Lee Min-hyuk (Korean: 이민혁; born November 29, 1990), commonly known as Minhyuk or Huta, is a South Korean rapper, singer, songwriter, actor, and presenter.
 He is a member of the South Korean boy group BtoB.
 He has appeared in multiple supporting roles in television series such as A New Leaf and Sweet, Savage Family.

 Biography

 Lee Minhyuk was born on November 29, 1990, in Seoul, South Korea.
-He's a rapper, vocalist, and dancer from the boy group BtoB.
 He graduated from Kwangsung High School and attended Dankook University, where he majored in film studies and continued to take his master's degree at Inha University majoring in culture management.